 The format of the two tests and the final exam will be multiple-choice.
 You are required to write all tests and the exam on the scheduled dates.
-Special tests will be granted only on religious, medical, or compassionate grounds with supporting documentation provided before or within 48 hours of the test date.
+Special tests will be granted only on religious, medical, or compassionate grounds with supporting documentation submitted to the undergrad office before or within 48 hours of the test date using this form: HH PSYC: Missed Tests/Exams.psyc.org/